Tyco (album): Background and release

 After releasing studio albums as KRU, the KRU brothers began working on new music and came up with Tyco, Malaysia's first 3D virtual group in 2000.
 According to KRU, Tyco was an experimental project where they plays the key role as virtual artists behind animated characters, a concept which was new to the Malaysian music industry at the time.

-For the album and Tyco themselves, KRU incorporated a futuristic concepts with the combination of acoustic and aggresive instrumental.
+For the album and Tyco themselves, KRU incorporated a futuristic concepts with the combination of acoustic and aggressive instrumental.
 Like their previous albums which they recorded as KRU, Tyco also contains both Malay and English songs.
 The album was produced by KRU, with Yusry and Edry handling the arrangements and instruments.

 Tyco was released on 14 December 2000 to popular success.
 Three singles were released from the album: "Bidadari", "With U" and "Saat Ku Pejamkan Mata".
 Music videos were produced for "Bidadari" and "With U", utilising computer-generated imagery (CGI).